urknin/coding-exercises/README.md

 RabbitMQ PubSub
 ---------------

-Implement a method that simple PubSub model using RabbitMQ and Bunny gem message publishes to queue and subscribe it from queue and return the value as expected from rspec (https://www.rabbitmq.com/getstarted.html, http://rubybunny.info/articles/getting_started.html)
+Implement a method that will be the PubSub model using RabbitMQ and Bunny gem.

+Your method should publish guest to the queue, and subscribe from queue.

+And subscriber should generate and return the message as expected from the test.

+(https://www.rabbitmq.com/getstarted.html, http://rubybunny.info/articles/getting_started.html)

 Tests have been pre-written using rspec in `/spec/rabbitmq_spec.rb`.